Hugging Face Generative AI Developer Setup on a Mac¶

 This is 100% accurate result with 60% smaller, top trending model, and faster inference.

 Let us be greedy and see if we can do even better than the input speech and add proper English grammar.
-Notice that our output missed and in the sentence.
-Let us try the next larger model https://huggingface.co/openai/whisper-base.en which is 290MB in size and still smaller than the wav2vec2-base-960h model.
+Notice that our output missed and

-Exploring and dowlnoading datasets locally
+Exploring and dowlnoading datasets locally¶

 Before we download the model we can try it out using Hugging Face Inference API.
-Let us first download the speech file locally by visiting Hugging Face Datasets and searching for Narsil to find the dataset card for https://huggingface.co/datasets/Narsil/asr_dummy.
-We can now switch to Files and versions tab to download the mlk.flac file locally.
+Let us first download the speech file locally by visiting Hugging Face Datasets and searching for Narsil

-Evaluating the model using Inference API
+Evaluating the model using Inference API¶

 Now let us head back to the https://huggingface.co/openai/whisper-base.en model card and use the Inference API to test the model.